Simple Strawberry and Apple Crumble

 We’ve reached the Middle, which is that odd time in-between summer and autumn when my heart says pumpkin spice but my brain says it’s 84 degrees out.
 The time when summer berries are still juicy and flavorful but heirloom apples are making their way onto grocery store shelves.

 So this year, I’m leaning into it.
-In-between baking ricotta strawberry lemon cake and cardamom apple cider donuts, we’re throwing the best of each season into a pie plate, adding a generous dose of buttery streusel, and serving it up with a scoop of ice cream.
-Let’s make a crumble!
+In-between baking strawberry shortcake cups and creamy mini caramel apple cheesecakes, we’re throwing the best of each season into a pie plate, adding a generous dose of buttery streusel, and serving it up with a scoop of ice cream.

 When I was in pastry school, we used to make amazing apple crumble with juicy filling and crisp streusel.
 This recipe is inspired by the one I learned in school but it’s even better with a mix of apples and strawberries.
 This dessert gives off fall baking vibes, but you get all the perks of juicy summer berries!